offchan42/Unity3D-Python-Communication/README.md

 The idea is to create a separate thread inside Unity that will send a request to python, receive a reply and log the reply to the console.

-Most of the code are just copies from the official ZeroMQ tutorial.
-I try to make this as simple to grasp as possible, so I only log the message to the console and nothing fancy.

 ## Getting Started

 1. Clone this repository using `git clone https://github.com/off99555/Unity3D-Python-Communication.git` command.